Laura Strong: Juniors

-2001 and transition into women's play
+Women's

+Newfoundland and Labrador

 In 2001, Strong would reunite with her sister, and together would represent Newfoundland and Labrador at the 2001 Scott Tournament of Hearts.
 This was Strong's first appearance at the event.
 Strong failed to make the playoffs, finishing round robin with a 4–7 record.

-2005–2009

 Strong would not qualify for another national championship until 2005, when her team would represent Newfoundland and Labrador at the 2005 Scott Tournament of Hearts.
 This was the team's worst showing to date.
 They finished round robin with a last place record of 1–10.
 In 2006 Strong and her sister would again qualify for the Scott Tournament of Hearts, this time she would finish round robin, tied for fourth place with a 7–4 record.
 The team would face Quebec's Ève Bélisle in the tiebreaker game, but would come up short, losing the match 2-8.
 Strong would make a third appearance in a row at the 2007 Scotties Tournament of Hearts.
 The team would again fail to qualify for the playoffs, finishing round robin with a 5–6 record.

 In 2008, Strong and her sister would make changes to her team.
 They would add Cathy Cunningham and Peg Goss, two former rivals to the lineup.
 The team would again qualify for the 2008 Scotties Tournament of Hearts, Strong's fourth consecutive appearance.
 They would finish round robin tied for fourth place, where they would meet Manitoba's Jennifer Jones in the tiebreaker match.
 The team would eventually lose the match 3-6, missing out on the playoffs.

-2009 would find the Strong team qualifying for her fifth consecutive trip to the Scotties Tournament of Hearts.
+The Strong sisters would qualify for their fifth consecutive trip to the Scotties Tournament of Hearts.
 Once again Strong would find herself in the middle of the pack after round robin play, finishing with a 5–6 record.